 > Google Map

 If you are interested in learning more about Las Trampas write to: The Story of Las Trampas, East Bay Regional Park District, 2950 Peralta Oaks Court, P.O.
 Box 5381, Oakland, CA 94605-0381.
 Be sure to include your name and address plus a check or money order for $2.50, which covers the cost of printing and mailing the booklet.

 Two major Bay Area faults--the Las Trampas and Bollinger faults--account for the uplift and exposure of four well-defined geological formations.
 The Orinda formation holds remnants of ancient beach and shoreline; the El Sobrante formation consists of several fossil-bearing compressed rock layers, and the Pinole Tuff is of volcanic origin.

 Adjacent to Las Trampas, this facility is available by reservation for group picnics of between 50 and 1,400 people.
 Facilities include a swimming pool, covered picnic areas, play-fields, and barbecue/picnic areas.

 The dominant woodland vegetation on the western and southern exposures of Las Trampas and Rocky ridges is black sage, chamise and buck brush.
 These are interspersed with toyon, hybrid manzanitas, elderberry, gooseberry, chaparral currant, sticky monkeyflower, coffeeberry, coyote bush, poison oak, hollyleaf red berry, deer weed and dozens of other species.
-There are some creek dogwood along Bollinger Creek.
+There is some creek dogwood along Bollinger Creek.